Deals double as healthcare organizations expand reach.

 These grim statistics show that the need for mental health and addiction services has surged.
 The National Council for Mental Wellbeing reports that more than 65% of behavioral healthcare organizations have had to cancel, reschedule or turn away patients since 2020 due to increased demand.

 Private equity firms have taken notice of this growing need and are investing substantially in the field.
-"There’s a large population that needs to be served and an under-provision of the services that the population needs," said McNeill Y. Wester, managing director of Coker Capital, a division of Fifth Third Securities that specializes in healthcare mergers and acquisitions.
+"There’s a large population that needs to be served and an under-provision of the services that the population needs," said Steve Aguiar, Managing Director, Healthcare Investment Banking for Fifth Third Securities.
 "Any demand-supply imbalance creates opportunity."

 The opportunities have translated into a record number of M&A deals in the space.
 In fact, more behavioral healthcare M&A deals were accomplished in 2020, the last year for which statistics are available, than ever before, according to data service firm PitchBook.
 The $1.25 billion value of those deals was more than double the amount reported in 2019.